mgjeong/support-dataprocessing-manager-java/README.md

 Data Processing Manager
 ================================

-Data Processing Manager manages the data processing engines(s) for IoT.
+Data Processing Manager makes it easy to manage, deploy and monitor data workflow(s) to multiple data processing engines of your choice.

+### Features
-  - Register/Execute/Stop/Update/Delete data processing job(s) into engines
+  - Deploy data workflow to data processing engines as one or more workflow jobs
+  - Execute/Stop/Update/Delete workflow jobs
-  - Monitor the status of engines and their jobs
+  - Monitor workflow job status

 ## Prerequisites ##
 - Remember, you must configure proxies if necessary.